thibaudcolas/wagtail-tutorials/en/django_girls_extension_getting_started_with_wagtail/README.md

 ## Why do you need a CMS?

 Maybe you don't!
-Django, a web application framework, can be used to create any kind of site or web app.
+Django, a general web application framework, can be used to create any kind of site or web app.
 On the other hand, Wagtail is specifically made to build sites that contain a lot of content, most likely with people from different disciplines collaborating to build the site: content writers and editors; but also developers, designers, marketers, and more.
-If you want to make a blog, portfolio, business site, or any kind of other site where content and collaboration are key – you will benefit from using a CMS.
+You will benefit from a CMS if you want to make a blog, portfolio, business site, or any kind of site where content and collaboration are key.

 ## Wagtail installation

 > **Note** This section assumes you have already [started your virtualenv and installed Django](https://tutorial.djangogirls.org/en/django_installation/).

 Go to your console with `virtualenv` activated and run `pip install wagtail~=2.1.0` to install Wagtail:

+{% filename %}command-line{% endfilename %}

 ```
 (myvenv) ~$ pip install wagtail~=2.1.0